Council Tax Band Challenge Tool

 Are you overpaying council tax?

 Enter your postcode to find out in seconds.
 It's free, instant, and uses official VOA data.
-If your band looks wrong, we'll help you build your case.
+If your band looks wrong, we'll build the evidence pack you need to challenge it.

 Check Your Council Tax Band